Gowdy History, Family Crest & Coats of Arms

 The surname Gowdy was first found in Edinburghshire, a former county, now part of the Midlothian council area where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Gowdy family
+Early History of the Gowdy family

 This web page shows only a small excerpt of our Gowdy research.
 Another 126 words (9 lines of text) covering the years 1643, 1567, 1783, 1847, 1576 and 1689 are included under the topic Early Gowdy History in all our PDF Extended History products and printed products wherever possible.